percona/pmm-doc/docs/percona-monitoring-and-management-doc-template.md

 !!! note alert alert-primary "Note"
     Replace **feature_name** with the name of the feature.

-use numbered list to provide step by step instructions to install/confiigure/use the feature.
+Use numbered list to provide step by step instructions to install/confiigure/use the feature.
 Use just one instruction per step for clarity.

  Use images (optional)